MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-LN013-regression.md

 * Calculate the standardized statistic

-* Find the area under the t-distribution with $n - 2$ df at least as extreme as the standardized statistic
+* Find the area under the $t$-distribution with $n - 2$ df at least as extreme as the standardized statistic

 Equation for the standardized slope: